gomaa1212/Payment_application/README.md

 ### 1. Transfer Money

 **Action:**
+- The application first prompts the user to choose between two options:
+  - **1**: Transfer money to a bank account.
+  - **2**: Personal withdrawal.

+- **Transfer to a Bank Account:**
-- The application prompts the user to enter the recipient’s account number and the transaction amount.
+  - The user is prompted to enter the recipient’s account number and the transaction amount.

-**Validation:**
   - The recipient’s account is validated to ensure it exists and is not blocked.
   - The application checks if there are sufficient funds available for the transfer.
+  - If all validations pass, the application updates the balances of both the sender and recipient accounts.
+  - The transaction details are saved in the transaction records.
+  - The user is notified if the transaction is approved or declined due to reasons such as insufficient funds, a blocked account, or exceeding limits.

+- **Personal Withdrawal:**
+  - The user is prompted to enter the amount they wish to withdraw.
+  - The application checks if the withdrawal amount does not exceed the maximum allowed limit.
+  - If valid, the amount is subtracted from the user's account balance, and the balance is updated accordingly.
+  - The transaction details are saved in the transaction records.
+  - The user is notified if the withdrawal was successful or if it exceeded the allowed limit.

 **Processing:**
 - If all validations pass, the application updates the balances of both the sender and recipient accounts.